-\The soft limit for the amount of VMs supported per host is 200, this is due to amount of objects that are supported per cluster.
+\A soft limit of 200 VMs per host should be assumed, due to number of total objects that are supported per cluster.
 This is a factor in very large clusters but for small to medium Cluster configurations this should not be an issue.
-The hardware configuration details are listed in Section 3.2
+The hardware configuration details are listed here.